crypblizz8/mcp-server-documentation/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
+4. Add tests for new functionality
+5. Ensure all tests pass
-4. Submit a pull request
+6. Submit a pull request

 ### Adding New Libraries